majdyafi/vim/README.md

 ## Installation

-if you want to use these settings, simply clone this repository to `~/.vim/modules` and add the following lines to `~/.vimrc`
+If you want to use these settings, simply clone this repository to `~/.vim/modules` and add the following lines to `~/.vimrc`

+If you don't have vim installed with Python support, run the following command

+`brew install vim -python3`
+`brew link vim`

 ```
 filetype on